khan-ayanama/Course107-Backend/1.NodeJS/Tutorial-02/Note-02.md

 Node.js comes with a set of built-in modules that provide essential functionalities.
 Some of the core modules include:

-* fs (File System): For reading and writing files.
+* `fs (File System)`: For reading and writing files.
-* http and https: For creating web servers and making HTTP/HTTPS requests.
+* `http and https`: For creating web servers and making HTTP/HTTPS requests.
-* events: For implementing event-driven architecture.
+* `events`: For implementing event-driven architecture.
-* util: Contains utility functions useful for various tasks.
+* `util`: Contains utility functions useful for various tasks.
-* path: For working with file and directory paths.
+* `path`: For working with file and directory paths.
-* os: Provides information about the operating system.
+* `os`: Provides information about the operating system.

 ### NPM (Node Package Manager)